Getting Started with Python using R and Reticulate

 Real-World Applications

-Here are some powerful ways to combine R and Python in your data science workflow:
+Here are some ways to combine R and Python in your data science workflow:

 Data Science Pipeline